Ever on the lookout for cycling documentaries, Why We Cycle is one of the best I’ve seen in quiet a while.

 Would you believe it?
 The people of Flanders have a word for those cycle lanes that appeared around Cardiff during those heady Enfys days.
 “Moordstrookje” is the affectionate Dutch word used to describe those slivers of cycle lane at the edge of a busy street.
 Moordstrookje – literally ‘murder lane’ – refers to a bicycle lane that runs right alongside a busy street of traffic.
 This is the case with most bicycle lanes in urban areas. via Flanders’ Word of the Year is moordstrookje | Flanders Today This is one for our old post about why we don’t use the … Continue reading “Moordstrookje”

 Cardiff may be a fairly new city in the grand scheme of things, but thanks to the changing needs of the population over the past two centuries it has become a collection of different ideas, all somehow blended together.

 Imagine a city where every week you come across a new stretch of cycle infrastructure – and not just red paint but quality segregated bike lanes – well that’s Valencia at the moment.
-Anillo Ciclista I moved … Continue reading Guest Post: Spanish Practices –by Chris Roberts